Drug companies win in California opioid crisis lawsuit

 Johnson & Johnson and those three companies in July were in the final stages of negotiating a $26 billion settlement covering thousands of government lawsuits, though it could take months to get final approval from state and local governments.

 New York state separately has a $1 billion-plus deal involving the three drug distributors.
-But it is going to trial against are Teva Pharmaceutical Industries, Endo International and AbbVie Inc., the same defendants as in the California case.
+But it sued Teva Pharmaceutical Industries, Endo International and AbbVie Inc., the same defendants as in the California case.

+In September, Endo agreed to settle its portion of the case by paying $50 million without admitting any wrongdoing or liability.

 Without admitting wrongdoing, Johnson & Johnson previously settled with New York for $230 million before a trial started there against manufacturers, regional distribution companies and pharmacies.
 Johnson & Johnson has said it is prepared to contribute up to $5 billion to a national settlement.